 The only way to get to Molokai is by flight on a small Cessna from Honolulu or Maui, which will bring you to the main town of Kaunakakai in the central part of the southern coast.
 This is where you’ll find the island’s only true hotel, its famous bakery, and the few restaurants the locals have to choose from.

-Molokai is nicknamed “The Friendly Isle,” and you should immediately notice the kindness of the small population of mostly Native Hawaiians who will be interested to know what brings you to their island.
+Molokai is nicknamed “The Friendly Isle,” and you should immediately notice the kindness of the small population of mostly Native Hawaiians who will be interested in knowing what brings you to their island.
 There isn’t a single traffic light here, and if you’re looking for nightlife or shopping, you’re in the wrong place.

-What you will find are empty beaches, untouched mountain trails, and abundant culture.
+You will find empty beaches, untouched mountain trails, and abundant culture.
 Here are some of the favorite things to do and see on Molokai:

 - Get some Molokai Sweet Bread from Kanemitsu’s Bakery